 #3 ASSESS IF IT’S THE RIGHT TIME FOR YOU TO PLAN A CAREER CHANGE

 The right time to make a career move needs to account for everything else going on in your life.
 The pandemic has created disruptions in more than just your career.
 Many people are in a dual-career household and adjusting to the new work from home norm, homeschooling children, and attending to elderly parents.
 They have less time and energy for pursuing real interests; therefore, managing day-to-day life can feel more urgent than tending to their career.

 ~ Teena Evert is an online career coach and has a gift for guiding ambitious, career-driven professional women (and men) to thrive in their work.
 Whether it’s designing a career path that lights you up, up-leveling your marketability, or landing your ideal job, Teena has a proven track record of accelerating your results.

-Teena hosts the podcast, The Confident Careerist, is the CEO and Founder of Claim the Lead, serves on the International Coach Federation Colorado Chapter Board, and is a Global Business Connector with the Women Speakers Association.
+Teena hosts the podcast, The Confident Careerist, is the CEO and Founder of Claim the Lead, serves on the International Coach Federation Colorado Chapter Board, and is a partner with the Women Speakers Association.
 She is a board-certified career coach, global career development facilitator, certified career counselor, certified career transition coach, certified conversational intelligence coach, certified digital brand strategist, and licensed mental health professional.